-Two properties unique to sequential recommendation models may hinder their robustness: (1) sequential recommendation models leverage temporal information to learn user preferences, but the model tends to \textbf{overuse} this temporal information - interactions that occur most recently in the user history influence the model recommendations the most, leading to over-sensitivity to these interactions \cite{zhang2020practical, yue2021black}; (2) intrinsic \emph{cascade effects} exist in trained sequential models because of their time-aware training regime \cite{oh2022rank}.
-Cascade effects refers to the mechanism where changes in one user indirectly influence the recommendation for other users due to collaborative filtering \cite{oh2022rank, christakopoulou2019cascade}.
+Sequential recommendation models possess two unique properties that may hinder their robustness: (1) Though they use temporal information to learn user preferences, they tend to \textbf{overemphasize} recent interactions, making the model's recommendations highly sensitive to them \cite{zhang2020practical, yue2021black}.
+(2) Due to their time-aware training, these models inherently exhibit \emph{cascade effects}, which refers to the fact that changes in a user's behavior can indirectly affect recommendations for others through collaborative filtering \cite{oh2022rank, christakopoulou2019cascade}.
 In sequential recommender models, item interactions in early timestamps generally induce larger cascade effects, since they affect the predictions on every subsequent interaction in each training epoch \cite{oh2022rank}.
 During training, their gradients are computed more frequently and are more diverse.
-When making predictions, the trained model may be more robust to perturbations occurring on the interactions with higher cascade values (i.e., the “early interactions”) and less robust to perturbations on interactions with lower cascade values (i.e., the "later interactions").
-The above two properties exactly contradict each other: during inference time, the most recent items in user history sequences may disproportionately influence predictions yet these recent items may be represented relatively infrequently during model training.
+As a result, while trained models might be robust against perturbations on the interactions with higher cascade values (i.e., the “early interactions”), they are less robust to perturbations on later ones.
+Paradoxically, even though the last few user interactions greatly influence predictions, they are underrepresented during training.
 The combination of these properties exacerbates the vulnerability to perturbations at the end of the user history sequences.